 Whether I should review the work environment from the first, I shouldn’t have spent making many kits and left at the same time….., maybe it’s one reason for the trouble.
 I am sorry that this continues.
 It is almost completed in another breath.

 It was very harder than Hasegawa and Tamiya which I usually build.
 I was surprised a little.
 I can’t say all the Eduard kit plastic is harder than Japan maker, after trying a couple of kits, anyway, this kit was hard.

 I should have put the decals on the vertical tail starting from the left side.
 There was an irregularity on the left and avoided the part, the position was not equal to the right side.
 Viewers may not notice it if I do not say.
 The decal itself is very beautiful.

 It carries a lot of attack weapons, no loading belly tanks.
-The outside is Matra ATM-9D H8 air-to-air missile, which would be derived type of Sidewinder?
-Next are JL100R rocket pods, the middle is Matra 530C/K middle range air-to-air missiles.
+The outside is Matra ATM-9D H8 air-to-air missile, which would be derived the type of Sidewinder?
+Next, are JL100R rocket pods, the middle is Matra 530C/K middle range air-to-air missiles.
 It seems to be very strong.

-I had some small troubles, but was completed somehow.
-Without any trouble I could have completed it earlier.
+I had some small troubles but was completed somehow.
+Without any trouble, I could have completed it earlier.
 I think the kit quality is good.
-The failure is the basis of the success, and let’s do my best again.
+Failure is the basis of success, and let’s do my best again.
 Mirage itself is cool, very much!

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.